KogenNobori/CNN-medical-image-classification/README.md

 # CNN-image-classification
 This project aims to make medical image classification models using Convolutional Neural Network (CNN) built with Pytorch.
 At this stage, three different classification tasks are tried out: Pneumonia,Covid-19, and Brain tumors.
 The codes follow the same architecture, with the datasets altered.
-The repository contains jupyter notebooks for each trial.
+The repository contains jupyter notebooks for the trials.

 ## References & Acknowledgements
 ### Datasets used: